-We got our start in digital agencies; for more than a decade, we have helped small businesses, nonprofits, startups, Fortune 500 companies, and everything in between to design and build awesome and effective web presences.
-One day about 7 years ago, we got a call from a longtime client who ran marketing for a midsize furniture chain.
+We got our start in digital agencies; for more than a decade, we have helped small businesses, nonprofits, startups, big government, Fortune 500 companies, and everything in between to design and build awesome and effective web presences.
+One day, years ago, we got a call from a longtime client who ran marketing for a midsize furniture chain.
 She told us that a local law firm had been sending demand letters threatening to sue some of her competitors and she wanted our help to get ahead of it.

-We suspect that ADA lawsuits are the way that most people (both agencies and clients) first learn about web accessibility.
+We suspect our story is not unique.
+ADA lawsuits are the way that most people (both agencies and clients) first learn about web accessibility.
 And our reaction was probably pretty typical.

 Our client put her trust in us to ensure that her website was compliant and we did not feel prepared for that responsibility.
 Our designers and developers had never considered accessibility in building new sites and we weren’t quite sure where or how to start.
 And we were scared that we wouldn’t be able to do enough to help our client and that we might bear some liability in that situation.

 We made it through and learned a lot along the way about how to audit and remediate for accessibility (not to mention how to build things the right way the first time).
 As the number of federal ADA lawsuits has soared over the past 6 years, more and more companies began reaching out for help auditing their sites.

 Our goal is to help build a more accessible web, one site at a time.